cseHdz/CarND-TrafficSignClassifier/README.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...
+The first image might be difficult to classify because of the half-light/half-dark background, which will influence the grayscale component of the image.

+The second image will be very simple to classify as it very similar to a the output of a preprocessed image.

+The third image will be very simple to classify as it a very standard picture of a stop sign.

+The fourth image will be easier to classify versus image 1.
+The background contrasts very sharply with the sign is of a consistent pattern.

+The fifth image will be mildly difficult to classify given the high saturation of the image.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set
 Here are the results of the prediction: